autowarefoundation/autoware.universe/perception/autoware_traffic_light_category_merger/README.md

-# The `autoware_traffic_light_signal_merger` Package
+# The `autoware_traffic_light_category_merger` Package

 ## Overview

-`autoware_traffic_light_signal_merger` receives the Traffic Light (TL) classification result from Car/Pedestrian classifiers and expected ROIs to merge into single classification result.
+`autoware_traffic_light_category_merger` receives the Traffic Light (TL) classification result from Car/Pedestrian classifiers and expected ROIs to merge into single classification result.
 The expect ROIs TL without classification result will be filled as Unknown.

 ## Input topics